EricMarcantonio/portfolio/pages/lessons/Career Exploration.md

 software integration engineer
 three-dimensional graphics developer
 video game designer
-Related: How to Write a DevOps Resume (With Steps and Example)

 ## Web developer
 Primary duties: Web developers are responsible for writing code used to create websites, both at the front end, which includes the website that users see, and the back end, which is the side that delivers information to the front end.
 They may assist designers in creating a website's appearance and including a method for visitors to provide feedback.
 Often, web developers learn the company requirements or client requests for websites, analyze user feedback, and make changes accordingly.
 They often implement testing tools to monitor the website and keep software updated to ensure that websites and related software are secure.